-Number of adults migrating from the ocean to freshwater natal streams to spawn.
-This quantity, the ‘escapement’, is measured at a CDFW counting facility, using a resistance board weir and video counting flume in the Scott River (e.g., Knechtle and Giudice 2021).

-Number of salmon gravel nests, or redds, observed during spawning window (e.g., Siskiyou RCD 2017a).

-Number of juvenile yearling, or smolt, salmon.
-Smolt are counted as outmigrants, often from rotary screw trap observations (e.g., Massie and Morrow 2020).

-In addition to these three metrics, it is possible to calculate a combined metric, the number of salmon smolt produced per spawning female, after monitoring for multiple years to capture both the spawning and outmigrating events for the relevant cohort.

 3 Methods

-Hydrologic metric predictors of fish response variables were screened in two passes: first, using correlation coefficients on a large number of potential predictors, and then using linear models to assess combinations of a refined set of potential predictors.
-The objectives of the linear model selection exercise were to 1) empirically estimate which hydrologic flows were related to coho and Chinook reproductive outcomes and 2) assign weights of relative importance for a Hydrologic Benefit formula, using slopes in the linear models.
+We used linear regression to assess the feasibility of predicting an ecological response using dozens of potential hydrologic predictor metrics.
+The objectives of the linear model selection exercise were to 1) empirically estimate which hydrologic flows were related to coho and Chinook reproductive outcomes and 2) assign weights of relative importance to develop a Hydrologic Benefit formula, using slopes of the linear models.

-3.1 Flow metrics to describe Scott River flow regime
+3.1 Predictors: Flow metrics to describe Scott River flow regime

 A series of metrics from the catalog of California-specific functional flows (as illustrated in Figure 4) (Yarnell et al. 2020; Patterson et al. 2020) were selected to highlight the history and salient characteristics of the Scott River flow regime over the past eight decades.
+The full suite of functional flow metrics is calculated on a water-year basis (i.e., each type of metric produces one value for each water year).
 Abbreviations and descriptions are listed in Table 1, and additional information is available in Patterson et al. (2020) and supporting documentation.